You are here

-These will explore how we can encourage improvement in local areas using our inspections alongside the powers we have under section 48 of the Health and Social Care Act to carry out special reviews and investigations.
+These reports explore how we can encourage improvement in local areas using our inspections alongside the powers we have under section 48 of the Health and Social Care Act to carry out special reviews and investigations.

-In these areas we plan to test:
+In these areas, we test:

 - how we can combine national data and local intelligence to monitor care

 - how we can collaborate with local stakeholders to respond to local issues and priorities

 - how we can adapt our assessment framework – including our five key questions – to care in local areas